shubhiraj12/Mushroom_Naive_Bayes/README.md

 # Prerequisites
 1.Jupyter (or any other python platform)\
-2. Install numpy, pandas and sklearn\
+2.Install numpy, pandas and sklearn\

 # Attachements
-1. mushroom.csv file\
+1. mushrooms.csv file\
-2. code.ipynb file is code file in python showing above implementation\
+2. Naive Bayes - Mushroom Classification.ipynb file is code file in python showing above implementation\